ITfoxtec/FoxIDs/docs/gs-context-handler.md

 FoxIDs support Context Handler including OIOSAML3, login, single logout, logging, issuer naming, OCES3 certificates and NSIS.

+> Transform the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.

 You are maybe required to save logs for 180 days.
 If you are on an Enterprise plan, logs are stored for 180 days.
 If you are using a Free or Pro plan, you can send logs to your own Application Insights with a [log stream](logging.md#log-stream) and thereby save the logs for 180 days.

 It is safe to go into production with a Free or Pro plan, but you are guaranteed a better SLA with an Enterprise plan.